ppratibha21/simpleConfigManagerTool/README.md

     - _manage_service(ssh: paramiko.SSHClient, item: Dict[str, Any]): Manages a service on the remote host based on the configuration item.

 ## Further Improvements
+A few improvements that can be done:
-1. Install and activate a python virtual environment in bootstrap script
+1. Install and activate a python virtual environment in bootstrap script.
-2. Create unit tests for the code base
+2. Create unit tests for the code base.
-3. When apache2 is remove/deleted - ideally we should remove `/var/www` folder
+3. When apache2 is remove/deleted - ideally `/var/www` folder should be deleted too.